OrkoHunter/orkohunter/content/blog/live-asynchronously.md

-+++
+---
-date = "2020-06-21"
+date: "2020-06-21"
-title = "Live Asynchronously"
+title: "Live Asynchronously"
-subtitle = "Bringing the philosophy of asynchronous programming into life." summary = "Bringing the philosophy of asynchronous programming into life." draft = false categories = ["Tech", "Non-Tech"] slug = "live-asynchronously"
+subtitle: "Bringing the philosophy of asynchronous programming into life."
+summary: "Bringing the philosophy of asynchronous programming into life."
-+++
+draft: false
+categories: ["Tech", "Non-Tech"]
+slug: "/blog/live-asynchronously"
+---

 I first heard the phrase "Live Asynchronously" in [this article](https://www.freecodecamp.org/news/live-asynchronously-c8e7172fe7ea/) written by the amazing Quincy Larson, the creator of freecodecamp.org.